 Dharun Ravi (left) & Tyler Clementi

 Dharun Ravi, the former student at Rutgers University in New Jersey who outed his gay roommate, allegedly leading to his suicide, is a free man after just serving 20 days in jail.

-Earlier this month, Ravi was found guilty of 15 counts of spying on roommate Tyler Clementi via a remote webcam and streaming the footage of him being intimate with another man on the internet in September 2010.
+Last month, Ravi was found guilty of 15 counts of spying on roommate Tyler Clementi via a remote webcam and streaming the footage of him being intimate with another man on the internet in September 2010.

 Clementi, who was in effect outed without his consent, soon after jumped from a bridge to his death.